-A total of 1,130 students have been named to the Dean’s List at Fairmont State University after completing the fall 2014 semester.
+A total of 1,022 students have been named to the Dean’s List at Fairmont State University after completing the spring 2015 semester.

 Dr. Christina Lavorata, Provost and Vice President for Academic Affairs, has released the Dean’s List and the President’s List to recognize high-achieving students for their academic distinction.
-Full-time students who earned a 3.4 or better grade point average for the fall 2014 semester are named to the Dean’s List.
+Full-time students who earned a 3.4 or better grade point average for the spring 2015 semester are named to the Dean’s List.
 Full-time students achieving a perfect 4.0 grade point average are named to the President’s List.